-Tourism sector is a heterogeneous sector, with a wide variety of travel products (Matias et al, 2011) and, of course, only a strategic policy supported by advanced marketing tools, etourism technology, awareness campaigns to the environment and a very good conceived advertisement, may respond effectively to consumer requirements tour (Wall and Mathieson, 2006).
+Tourism sector is a heterogeneous sector, with a wide variety of travel products (Matias et al, 2011) and, of course, only a strategic policy supported by advanced marketing tools, e-tourism technology, awareness campaigns to the environment and a very good conceived advertisement, may respond effectively to consumer requirements tour (Wall and Mathieson, 2006).
 On the other hand, the transformation process of tourism in a mass phenomenon, which started in the mid of the twentieth century, has led to tourism demand segmentation, depending on different criteria (nationality, cultural environment, social status or education, incentives, etc.).
-Duality of this process - the heterogeneity of tourist products and the segmenting of tourists determine a pretty fierce competition between tourist entities to attract potential tourists, increasing the level of competitiveness of entities.
+Duality of this process - the heterogeneity of tourist products and the segmenting of tourists, increasing the level of competitiveness of entities.
 To meet various customer segments of the population it is necessary that the offer to include tourism products with as many attributes that provides utility.

-1 " Constantin Brâncoveanu " University, Piteşti, Faculty of Management Marketing in Business Affaires Ramnicu Valcea, România, iordache72@yahoo.com
+&lt;sup>1 " Constantin Brâncoveanu " University, Pitești, Faculty of Management Marketing in Business Affaires Ramnicu Valcea, România, iordache72@yahoo.com

-2 " Constantin Brâncoveanu " University, Pitești, Faculty of Management Marketing in Business Affaires Ramnicu Valcea, România
+&lt;sup>2 " Constantin Brâncoveanu " University, Pitești, Faculty of Management Marketing in Business Affaires Ramnicu Valcea, România